pvasek/kudu-wiki/Azure-Web-App-sandbox.md

 ### General Sandbox Restrictions

-The following section describes things that are totally restricted from within the sandbox.
+The sandbox generally aims to restrict access to _shared_ components of Windows.
+Unfortunately, many core components of Windows have been designed as shared components: the [registry](https://en.wikipedia.org/wiki/Windows_Registry), [cryptography](https://en.wikipedia.org/wiki/Local_Security_Authority_Subsystem_Service), and [graphics](https://en.wikipedia.org/wiki/Graphics_Device_Interface) subsystems, among others.
+This section outlines the limitations placed on usage of these often essential, yet shared components.

 #### Writing to registry

-Applications cannot write to any location in the registry.
-This limitation is implemented a global restriction rather than a set of ACLs.
-There is no hive/key which is writable including HKCU.
+Apps may not to any location in the registry regardless of any [permissions](https://en.wikipedia.org/wiki/Access_control_list) present on the key.
+This blanket limitation is implemented as a global restriction without exceptions.

-(Reading the registry, however, is permitted.
-ACLs are used to restrict what keys are accessible).
+While writing is not allowed, the reading and enumeration of keys and values are permitted.
+Access to keys and values for these purposes are governed by the ACLs present on the key.

+**In short,  there is no hive or key which is writable, including `HKEY_CURRENT_USER`.
+However, reading and enumeration of keys are permitted, subject to the permissions present on the key.**

 #### Access to Event Log

-Applications cannot read from or write to the event log service.
-However, as a workaround, applications are provided a user-mode "virtualized"” event log in which to write events.
-These events end up in a file named `d:\home\logfiles\eventlog.xml`, with a limit of 1000 (rotated) entries in the file; this virtualization was done to enable better debugging of applications as well as to support applications which require (as part of their basic function) to register event sources.
-As mentioned, the virtualization is done in user-mode within the application process itself using API hooking (in our case detours).
+While apps are not permitted to read from or write to the Event Log service _per se_, a virtualized event log is available which requires no change to app code to use.
+Events written using the normal event logging APIs will be written to an XML file located at `%SYSTEMDRIVE%\home\logfiles\eventlog.xml`.
+This virtualized event log has a rotating limit of 1000 events &mdash; events written past this limit still be written, but will cause the oldest events to be removed from the file.
+This virtualization is done to enable better debugging of apps as well as to support applications which require, as part of their basic function, the registration and use of event sources.
+Technically, this virtualization is done in user-mode within the application process itself using [API hooking](http://research.microsoft.com/en-us/projects/detours/).

 #### Access to out-of-process COM servers